 Investments in our talent portfolio work to create a high-quality pipeline of teachers and leaders in Detroit.
 Funding is provided to programs and organizations that support the development and recruitment of quality educators to the city.

 School Empowerment Network:

-Conducted in partnership with School Empowerment Network, DCF Team Fellows and DCF Leaders Institute are DCF’s signature talent development programs.
-DCF Team Fellows identifies schools on the cusp of strong performance and works with their existing leadership teams to move their students’ growth from “good” to “great.”
+Conducted in partnership with School Empowerment Network, DCF Leaders Institute is a DCF-signature talent development program.
 DCF Leaders Institute is designed to recruit, develop, and place turnaround principals.

 New Leaders: DPSCD Leadership Development Program

 Detroit Children’s Fund, in partnership with New Leaders and Detroit Public School Community District, launched two concurrent talent development programs in SY 2018/2019 to support the development of DPSCD leadership.
 The first program focuses on developing current principals working in DPSCD to improve their instructional leadership capacity and drive improved student outcomes.
 The second program develops current assistant principals who aspire to be principals, to increase the district’s pool of future leaders.
 Both of these programs will help DPSCD assess their current talent assets and begin to build a “bench” of future school leaders to lead the next generation of Detroit’s schools.